12nch3n/stuffer/README.md

 With the Environments and Test Cases implements the interfaces.
 You could launch your functional or integration test in an Afternoon.

-There are a demo in example folder, try it and help me to improve it
+There are a demo in example folder, try it

+`go build github.com/enriqueChen/ssgstuffer/example/demo`

+Help me to improve it.